AcalephStorage/consul-alerts/README.md

 #### HipChat

-To enable HipChat builtin notifier, set `consul-alerts/config/notifiers/hipchat/enabled` to `true`.
+To enable HipChat built-in notifier, set `consul-alerts/config/notifiers/hipchat/enabled` to `true`.
 Hipchat details needs to be configured.